rexmac/digrastudents.org/src/games-research-map/index.md

 ---

 The content of this table comes form the [old DiGRA website](http://www.digra.org:8080/Plone/shared/game-research-map/) and is not maintained by us.
-For ease of accessibility, we have redisplayed the information here.
+For ease of accessibility, we have redisplayed the information here. <span class="games-research-map-timestamp"></span>

 <div class="alert alert-info">
 <p class="hint">Click a row to expand it and see details about the position.
 Click the row again to collapse and hide the details.</p>